Media Studies A Level

 What will I learn?

-5 GCSEs at grade C or above, including English at grade 5 or above.
+5 GCSEs at grade 4 or above, including English at grade 5 or above.
 An average GCSE points score of 3.2 or above.

 How long will it take to qualify?